samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 |**`0x0A`**| USB Type `C` (w/o Switch) |
 |**`0xFF`**| Internal (e.g, Bluetooth and Camera) |

-## -
-1. You must already know which port are active, and their type as I won't be covering it here.
-2. Rename USB Controller
+## Renaming USB Controller

-	* USB controllers needs to be renamed in some SMBIOS.
-Refer to the Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need)
+USB controllers needs to be renamed in some SMBIOS.
+Refer to the Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need).

 * **XHC1 to SHCI**: Needed for Skylake and older SMBIOS